Water network

 • customers have a more reliable supply

-• we can meet demand for water over the next 25 years without having to develop new water resources
+• we can meet the demand for water over the next 25 years without having to develop new water resources

 • less water is abstracted from the environment, so river flows are improved.

-We will continue to balance water supplies with water demands to ensure adequate supply for our customers, while also protecting the environment.
+Our Water Resources Management Plan outlines how we will continue to balance water supplies with water demands to ensure adequate supply for our customers, while also protecting the environment.